primefaces/primefaces/docs/11_0_0/components/fileupload.md

 <p:fileUpload listener="#{fileBean.handleFileUpload}" fileLimit="3" />
 ```
 ## Validation Messages
-_invalidFileMessage_ , _invalidSizeMessage_ and _fileLimitMessage_ options are provided to display
+`invalidFileMessage` , `invalidSizeMessage` and `fileLimitMessage` options are provided to display
 validation messages to the users.
 Similar to the FacesMessage message API, these message define
-the summary part, the detail part is retrieved from the _messageTemplate_ option where default value
+the summary part, the detail part is retrieved from the `messageTemplate` option where default value
-is “{name} {size}”.
+is `{name} {size}`.

+## Custom Drop Zone
+With the `dropZone` attribute your can specify which component should be used as the drop zone for the
+upload component.
+If you set this attribute, the following will be set by default: `mode="advanced"`,
+ `auto="true"` and `dragDropSupport="true"`.

 ## Skinning
-FileUpload resides in a container element which _style_ and _styleClass_ options apply.
+FileUpload resides in a container element which `style` and `styleClass` options apply.
 As skinning
 style classes are global, see the main theming section for more information.
 Following is the list of
 structural style classes